 Scott's catchphrase is "Cut-Chop-Cook," which also happens to be the title of a Southern Foodways Alliance film about this barbecue legend.
 It refers to the hog-cooking aesthetic at Scott's: Locally sourced wood is cut and chopped, then fired to scorching embers used to slow-cook the meat, as in 12 hours overnight on the pit.

 The finished pig is then mopped (literally so, using a floor mop reserved for the task) with Scott's sauce, a red pepper and vinegar solution that juices the meat and gives it a salty tang.
 The savory flavor and no-frills, hands-on approach is what put Rodney Scott at the top of the pitmaster totem pole, garnering him accolades nationally and beyond, including the prestigious James Beard Best Chef: Southeast award.

 Far removed from the woodsy terrain of the Pee Dee, the Charleston pits also rely upon charcoal to get the job done.
 Nevertheless, the resulting pulled pork is lightly smoke-infused and moistened with just enough fat and sauce to deliver a swoon factor on par with its Hemingway counterpart.

 But perhaps one of the most notable ways the new eatery distinguishes itself from the Hemingway location are the hours of operation.
-Die-hard fans (which include the likes of Husk chef Sean Brock and television food guru Anthony Bourdain,) barbecue pilgrims and folks working and living in the surrounding area can order up Scott's ‘cue seven days a week.
-Just follow the aroma up King Street, place your order and dig in to a true South Carolina legacy.
+Die-hard fans, barbecue pilgrims and folks working and living in the surrounding area can order up Scott's ‘cue seven days a week.